-The resident population of Ngoma district is 323,000.
-Males comprise 152,000 and females 171,000, meaning females outnumber males by 19,000.
+The resident population of Rubavu district is estimated to be 423,000.
+Males comprise 194,000 and females 229,000, meaning females outnumber males by 35,000 people.

-Figure 9.1 below presents the percentage of heads of household by gender in Ngoma district.
-It shows that 31.8% of households in Ngoma district are headed by females and 4.9% are 'de facto female-headed households', i.e. those headed by females in the absence of a male head who is ordinarily present.
+Figure 9.1 below presents the percentage of heads of household by gender in Rubavu district.
+It shows that 30% of households in Rubavu district are headed by females and 4% are 'de facto female-headed households', i.e. those headed by females in the absence of a male head who is ordinarily present.

-Figure 9.1 Sex of heads of household in Ngoma
+Figure 9.1 Sex of heads of household in Rubavu

 Source: EICV3.
 Note: In addition to the households who reported the household head as female, other households were headed by females in the absence of a male head.
-We call these households 'de facto female-headed households'.
+We call these households 'de facto female headed-households'.
 These households were temporarily headed by females whose husbands had been away for long periods of time.

-Figure 9.2 shows the percentage distribution of employment by gender in Ngoma district.
-It shows that the majority of females in Ngoma district are small-scale farmers (83.2%); 5.2% are independent non-farmer workers and 4.9% are wage non-farm workers.
-Males are also mainly involved in small-scale farm work (61%), with 15% being wage non-farm workers.
+Figure 9.2 shows the percentage distribution of employment by gender in Rubavu district.
+It shows that the majority of females in Rubavu district are small-scale farmers (44%); 30% are independent non-farm workers, 11% are wage farm workers and 10% are wage non-farm workers.
+Males are more involved in wage non-farm work (41%) and small-scale farmer work (30%); 16% are independent non-farm workers and 12% are engaged in wage farm work.

-Figure 9.2 Employment type by sex in Ngoma
+Figure 9.2 Employment type by sex in Rubavu